 While entering the fourth decade since its introduction UCMS has been applied on mice and rats in myriad studies.
 The majority of these studies employed UCMS as a method to induce depressive-like behaviors12, 13, 21, 24.
 Studies have also employed the model to generate anxiogenic effects25–29.
-Sucrose and saccharin preferences are the main tests used to assess anhedonia following UCMS12, 18, 30–33. .
+Sucrose and saccharin preferences are the main tests used to assess anhedonia following UCMS12, 18, 30–33.
 Other notable outcome measures that are highly incorporated in UCMS literature are: the tail suspension test (TST)28, 34, 35, the forced swim test (FST)28, 34, 36, 37 (both measuring stress coping / behavioral despair), the open field test (OFT; measuring exploratory behavior, anxiety-like behavior and locomotor activity)25, 28, 38, the elevated plus maze (EPM; measuring anxiety-like behavior)25, 39, 40 and additional tests measuring depressive-like behaviors, anxiety-like behaviors, cognitive functioning and social behavior12.
 Chronic administration of tricyclic antidepressants (TCAs; imipramine35, 41–43, desipramine18, 44, 45), tetracyclic antidepressants (TeCAs; maprotiline46, 47, mianserin48), selective serotonin reuptake inhibitors (SSRIs; fluoxetine46, 47, 49, escitalopram30, 50, paroxetine51, 52), melatonin43, 49, agomelatine53, the fatty acid amide hydrolase (FAAH) inhibitor URB59754 and several natural compounds30, 37, 50, 55–58 have been demonstrated to reverse the UCMS-induced depressive- and anxiety-like symptoms.
-Overall, these therapeutic effects have not been obtained via acute treatments12 (e.g., paroxetine51, 52, imipramine53, 54, 59, 60, fluoxetine53, agomelatine53, URB59754, brofaromine60).
+Overall, these therapeutic effects have not been obtained via acute treatments12 (exempli gratia [e.g.], paroxetine51, 52, imipramine53, 54, 59, 60, fluoxetine53, agomelatine53, URB59754, brofaromine60).

 Stress exposure during childhood and adolescence is a major risk factor for anterior formation of MDD (among several other psychiatric disorders) in adulthood61–63.
 The hypothalamic-pituitary-adrenal (HPA) axis is a major neuroendocrine system regulating the bio-behavioral response to stress64.
 Long-term stress during the sensitive neurodevelopmental periods of childhood and adolescence impairs the equilibrium of the HPA axis.
 It might provoke a state of enhanced sympathetic activation, unbalanced reactivity and hypercortisolemia lasting through resting state; thus, rendering individuals vulnerable for depression or anxiety-related psychopathologies65–68.
 UCMS adequately translates this pathogenesis: stress application during mice' adolescence induces a long-term depressive-like susceptibility.
-Moreover, the behavioral deficits induced by UCMS, are underlain by significant alterations in HPA axis functioning69, 703071, 72, reminiscing the pathophysiology in humans12, 50, 73.
+Moreover, the behavioral deficits induced by UCMS, are underlain by significant alterations in HPA axis functioning (e.g., by causing a reduction in hippocampal brain-derived neurotrophic factor [BDNF; a protein highly involved in the equilibrium of the HPA axis69, 70]30, or by impairing the regulation of corticosterone secretion to the blood71, 72), in similarity to the pathophysiology in humans12, 50, 73.

-UCMS has additional bolstering features as a model for MDD: exempli gratia (e.g.) (i) the elicitation of anhedonia (which is regarded an endophenotype of MDD23, 74); (ii) UCMS enables to assess wide variety of depressive-like behaviors such as behavioral despair, anhedonia, reduced social behavior, deterioration in fur state and more34; and (iii) chronic (2-4 weeks), but not acute, administration of antidepressants following stress exposure could produce a protracted therapeutic effect parallel to the effect obtained in human patients by the same agents30, 75–77.
+UCMS has several bolstering features as a model for depression: e.g. (i) the elicitation of anhedonia (which is regarded an endophenotype of MDD23, 74); (ii) UCMS enables to assess wide variety of depressive-like behaviors such as behavioral despair, reduced social behavior, deterioration in fur state and more34; and (iii) chronic (2-4 weeks), but not acute, administration of antidepressants following stress exposure could produce a protracted therapeutic effect parallel to the effect obtained in human patients by the same agents30, 75–77.

 These features strengthen the validity of UCMS compared to other animal models of depression.
 The FST78 and the TST79 are two models that are used either to induce or to assess depressive-like behavior.
 As models for inducing depressive-like behaviors they have clear shortfalls compared to UCMS; they do not prompt long-term behavioral changes and might merely reflect adjustment to acute stress rather than yield a durable depressive-like manifestation76.